STOP THROWING AWAY OLD JEANS!

 Jeans Pocket Handbag - Kids will love making this simple handbag with a pocket from an old pair of their jeans.

-Denim Doll Skirt - Use a denim pants leg to make a cute no-sew skirt for an American Girl Doll.
+Denim Doll Skirt - Use a denim pants leg to make a cute no-sew skirt for an 18-inch Doll.

 If you need more ideas and inspiration on repurposing denim jeans, we recommend the following books.